Statistical-mechanical analysis of adaptive filter with clipping saturation-type nonlinearity: Introduction

 \section{Introduction}

-\IEEEPARstart{A}{daptive} signal processing is used in wide areas such as communication systems and acoustic systems\cite{Haykin2002, Sayed2003}.
+\IEEEPARstart{A}{daptive} signal processing is used in a wide range of areas such as communication systems and acoustic systems\cite{Haykin2002, Sayed2003}.
 Active noise control (ANC) \cite{Nelson1992,Kuo1996,Kuo1999,Kajikawa2012}, active vibration control (AVC)\cite{Fuller1995}, acoustic echo cancellation\cite{Sondhi2006}, and system identification\cite{Ljung1999} are examples of specific applications of adaptive signal processing.
-Adaptive signal processing using linear filters has been variously and theoretically analyzed \cite{Haykin2002, Sayed2003}.
-Statistical-mechanical method \cite{Nishimori2001} is also used in analyses of active noise control \cite{Miyoshi2011EL, Miyoshi2018}.
+Adaptive signal processing using linear filters has been theoretically analyzed \cite{Haykin2002, Sayed2003}.

-In most practical adaptive systems, for example, power amplifiers and transducers such as loudspeakers and microphones, there exist substantial nonlinearities that cannot be neglected\cite{Haykin2002, Sayed2003}.
-Such nonlinearities are inevitable and it is extremely important to investigate in detail their effects on the total performance of adaptive systems.